 Those clips can be synchronized with other devices.
 Subsequently, just from the clipboard, users can crop and annotate the screen capture using the “Snip and Sketch” app.

 With Snip and Sketch app, Windows 10 users can ignore installing other third-party apps that perform the same functions, thereby, preserving the memory space on their device.

 There are notable differences between the “Snipping Tool” and “Snip and Sketch Tool”.
 In fact, some of these differences will be discussed next.

 Differences between Snip and Sketch Tool and Snipping Tool

 The Snipping Tool has been a tool for taking a screenshot on Windows OS before the introduction of the Snip and Sketch Tool.

 Part of the reason why the latter is preferred to the former is that, although both are used for taking screenshots in Windows 10, the Snip and Sketch tool focuses on what happens after taking the shot but Snipping too doesn’t.

 Although, some features of the Snipping Tool were not incorporated in the Snip and Sketch Tool.
 Further, these features include the “show selection ink after being captured” option which normally allows users to retain the selection box.

-I think its high time we move to the business of the day.
-In short, let’s discuss how to take screenshot on your Windows 10.
+I think it's high time we move to the business of the day.
+In short, let’s discuss how to take screenshots on your Windows 10.

 How to take Smart Screenshot on Windows 10